rochekollie/blog/posts/string_along_with_javascript_strings.md

 Although it is rarely used to create strings, it is important to know that the `String` constructor can be used to create string primitives and string objects.
-What you need to know is that regardless of how a string is primitive is created, it is still a string primitive type and has no methods of its own.
+What you need to know is that regardless of how a string primitive is created, it is still a string primitive type and has no methods of its own.
 On the other hand, a string object is an instance of the `String` object and has many methods of its own.
 With this fact in mind, we may be tempted to think that from the code above, `stringPrimitive` has no methods at all.